aviaryan/aviaryan.github.com-retired-2018/_posts/gsoc/2016-08-20-docker-compose-starting.md

 It's no doubt that docker-compose is a boon when you have to run complex applications.
 It personally use Compose in every dockerized application that I write.
 In GSoC 16, I dockerized [Open Event](https://github.com/fossasia/open-event-orga-server).
-Here is the [docker-compose.yml](https://github.com/fossasia/open-event-orga-server/blob/development/docker-compose.yml) file if you interested.
+Here is the [docker-compose.yml](https://github.com/fossasia/open-event-orga-server/blob/development/docker-compose.yml) file if you are interested.

 PS - If you liked this post, you might find my [other posts on Docker](http://aviaryan.in/blog/tags.html#docker) interesting.
 Do take a look and let me know your views.